-MUS(EMEA) carries out a daily comparison of end of day VaR measures to the 1-day change of the portfolio's actual value and hypothetical value on the day the profit and loss figures are produced.
-In 2018 the number of occasions on which actual trading book outcomes or hypothetical trading book outcomes exceeded the previous day's VaR was within the acceptable tolerances of the model.
-In addition to the VaR backtesting at the aggregate MUS(EMEA) level, MUS(EMEA) conducts backtesting on a number of subportfolios across the different business units.
+The Group carries out a daily comparison of end of day VaR measures to the 1-day change of the portfolio's actual value and hypothetical value on the day the profit and loss figures are produced.
+In 2019 the number of occasions on which actual trading book outcomes or hypothetical trading book outcomes exceeded the previous day's VaR was within the acceptable tolerances of the model.
+In addition to the VaR backtesting at the aggregate Group level, the Group conducts backtesting on a number of sub-portfolios across the different business units.